wlswotmd/gef/docs/FAQ.md

 ## I don't like the color scheme.
 Customize it using the `theme` command, then `gef save`.
 The config is saved to `~/.gef.rc`.

-There is another option is disable colors.
+Another option is to disable colors.
 Try `gef config gef.disable_color True`.

 ## I don't want to add `-n` to every command to disable pager.
 Try `gef config gef.always_no_pager True` then `gef save`.